ddigiorg/simple-cortex/README.md

 ## Theory
 - Neurons are sensors with memory that respond concurrent stimulae
-- Concurrent stimulae are multiple detectable changes in an environment within a time range
+- Concurrent stimulae are detectable changes in an environment within a time range
-- Concurrent stimulae may represent patterns or sequences
+- Concurrent neuron activations (a form of stimulae) represent spatio-temporal sensory-motor patterns or sequences

 ## Architecture